Fiddler Crabs Home

 Minuca minax (Red-jointed Fiddler Crab)

 Minuca minax is the largest species in this area, reaching about 37 mm (1.5 inches) in width, with only Minuca longisignalis approaching a similar size.
 The other species tend to be half this size or smaller.
 Minuca minax has a carapace that tends to be a sort of olive-gray or brown, generally lighter toward the front of the crab and darker toward the back.
+Although somewhat subtle, the front of Minuca minax (the part of the carapace that comes between the eyestalks) is relatively wider than the other species (much wider than Leptuca thayeri), placing the eyestalks farther apart and frequently consisting of more than ⅓ of the entire carapace breadth (the other species generally have a front less than ⅓ of the carapace breadth).

 Photo of Minuca minax